nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006032933/README.md

   - some is okay, but there are too many
 - enrich process is slow
   - debug with `bash -x` or similar
+  - taking a lot of time to do tags - improve performance

 ` zet/20221006032933/README.md `